-The book, "Ironside - The English King who fought the Danes" was launched on Saturday 9th April 2016 at Clementines coffee shop in High Street, Bewdley.
-The paper copy costs £7.99 and is available at the Tourist Information Centre.
+The book, "Ironside - The English King who fought the Danes", was launched in April 2016.
+The paper copy costs £7.99.
 Copies can be posted by the publisher for an extra £2.01 per copy.
 It is also an ebook, which can be ordered from Amazon using this reference: www.amazon.co.uk/Ironside-English-King-fought-Danes-ebook/dp/B01DE2E518.
 You can also find it by typing in the author's name - Fen Flack.
 This is the blurb:

 In 1013 the Danes invade England.
 King Aethelred is old and ill-counselled.
 Can his son Edmund prove a better king and drive the Danes out?
 In the ensuing struggle, many good men will die and Edmund will earn the nickname Ironside.